 The warm, consistent temperature of most homes is ideal for rapid pest breeding.
 Plus, without ladybugs, parasitic wasps, and other beneficial insects in your home to keep pests in check, houseplant insect pests can go from numbering just a few to an all-out infestation in no time flat.
 Here are five of the most common types of houseplant bugs and what to do about them.

 Adult fungus gnats are super annoying.
 These minuscule black flies are the classic example of a nuisance pest.
 When an infested plant is disturbed, a cloud of tiny flies lifts off the soil.
 Mature gnats life for about a week, and although they’re a pain, they don’t damage your plants.
 Neither do the larvae, who largely feed on the fungi that naturally grows in potting soil.
 Because the eggs and larvae need water to survive, fungus gnat infestations are frequently the result of overwatering.
 A simple reduction in watering is often all that’s needed to control this common houseplant pest.
-But, if that doesn’t do the trick, a product like Gnatnix will definitely take care of the problem.
+But, if that doesn’t do the trick, beneficial nematodes added to the soil will definitely take care of the problem.

 This common houseplant pest does not survive freezing winter temperatures, so it’s typically troublesome outdoors only in southern regions.
 But, whiteflies are one of the most problematic types of houseplant bugs because when they’re indoors, the insects are protected from freezing temperatures and their populations can grow quite rapidly.
 Whitefly issues frequently originate via a plant purchased at an infested greenhouse, which makes a careful inspection of any new plants extra important.
 These tiny, white, moth-like flies are found on leaf undersides and will quickly fly off the plant when it’s disturbed.
 Since whitefly reproduce so rapidly, their sap-sucking behavior can leave plants wilted, and with stunted growth and yellow foliage.
 Whiteflies are readily trapped by placing yellow sticky cards just above plant tops.
 Applications of insecticidal soap and horticultural oil are also effective.
 Since all three of these products work best when they contact the insect pest directly, try not to disturb the plant when applying, and be sure to cover both upper and lower leaf surfaces.